lawrencelogoh/lawrencelogoh.github.io/blog/src/index.md

     <div class="article">
       <h4 class="title">
-        <a href="https://protesilaos.com/codelog/2023-12-10-denote-2-2-0/" target="_blank" rel="noopener">Emacs: Denote version 2.2.0</a>
+        <a href="https://protesilaos.com/codelog/2023-12-29-ef-arbutus/" target="_blank" rel="noopener">Emacs: ‘ef-arbutus’ is now part of the ‘ef-themes’ collection</a>
       </h4>
-      <p class="summary">Information about the latest version of my Denote package for GNU Emacs.</p>
+      <p class="summary">I added a new pair of dark and light themes to my &#39;ef-themes&#39; collection.
+They are quite different from the rest of the collection.</p>
       <small class="source">
         via <a href="https://protesilaos.com/">Protesilaos Stavrou: Master feed with all updates</a>
       </small>
-      <small class="date">December 10, 2023</small>
+      <small class="date">December 29, 2023</small>
     </div>

     <div class="article">
       <h4 class="title">
-        <a href="https://dataswamp.org/~solene/2023-12-03-sourcehut-and-openbsd-ci.html" target="_blank" rel="noopener">OpenBSD in a CI environment with sourcehut</a>
+        <a href="https://dataswamp.org/~solene/2023-12-24-qubes-os-migrate-vm-between-computers.html" target="_blank" rel="noopener">Qubes OS backup transfer from old to new computer</a>
       </h4>
       <p class="summary">

 1. Introduction §
-If you ever required continuous integration pipelines to do some actions in an OpenBSD environment, you certainly figured that most Git &#34;forge&#34; didn&#39;t provide OpenBSD as a host environment for the CI.
+With the recent release of Qubes OS 4.2, I took the opportunity to migrate to a newer laptop (from a Thinkpad T470 to a NovaCustom NV41) so I had to backup all the qubes from the T470 and restore them on the NV41.

-It turns out that sour…</p>
+The fastest way to pr…</p>
       <small class="source">
         via <a href="https://dataswamp.org/~solene/">Solene&#39;%</a>
       </small>
-      <small class="date">December 6, 2023</small>
+      <small class="date">December 27, 2023</small>
     </div>

     <div class="article">
       <h4 class="title">
-        <a href="https://100r.co/site/log.html#nov2023" target="_blank" rel="noopener">Summary of changes for November 2023</a>
+        <a href="https://rachelbythebay.com/w/2023/12/25/feedback/" target="_blank" rel="noopener">A year-end wrapup of responses to reader feedback</a>
       </h4>
       <p class="summary">

-Hey everyone!This is the list of all the changes we&#39;ve done to our projects during the month of November.
+It&#39;s time for some end of the year feedback.
+I get a bunch of comments and questions from people through my contact page, and sometimes this is the only way to reply.
+Other times, a response is also suitable for a wider audience.

-Summary Of Changes
+...

-  Wiktopher, drew some new art(Mastodon), finalized a few translations(Mastodon), and released it the project on Itchio!
+Igor asks:

-  Thousa…</p>
+Have yo…</p>
       <small class="source">
-        via <a href="https://100r.co">Hundred Rabbits</a>
+        via <a href="https://rachelbythebay.com/w/">Writing - rachelbythebay</a>
       </small>
-      <small class="date">December 1, 2023</small>
+      <small class="date">December 26, 2023</small>
     </div>

   </section>